cutthroat78/Leaving-Cert-Notes/subjects/english/composition/letters/layout-of-a-formal-letter.md

 ```
 ---

-If you start the letter with Dear Sir/Madam you MUST sign off "Your sincerely".
-If you start with Mr or Ms {name} then you sign off "Yours faithfully".
+If you start the letter with Dear Sir/Madam you MUST sign off with "Your sincerely".
+If you start with Mr or Ms {name} then you sign off with "Yours faithfully".

 The language used in formal letter should be formal, proper English.

 There should be at least 3 paragraphs in a formal letter.